-- All assessment tests must be administered in accordance with the directions provided by the test publishers. - Alternative forms of the same test must be used for pre-testing and post-testing - o For example, if a participant is pre-tested using the TABE 11, he/she must be post-tested using the TABE 12. - Assessments are valid for 180 days. - O For example, a participant is pre-tested in September, 2019, attends classes until December, 2019 and then exits the program without a post-test.
-If the participant returns before June, 2020, the original pre-test is still valid.
+- All assessment tests must be administered in accordance with the directions provided by the test publishers including remote proctoring of assessments. - All assessments must be administered by individuals certified through the test publishers' certification process.
+Additional training may be required to administer assessments through remote proctoring. - Alternative forms of the same test must be used for pre-testing and post-testing - o For example, if a participant is pre-tested using the TABE 11, he/she must be post-tested using the TABE 12. - Assessments are valid for 180 days. - o For example, a participant is pre-tested in September, 2022, attends classes until December, 2022 and then exits the program without a post-test.
+If the participant returns before June, 2023, the original pre-test is still valid.
 However, the decision to use a previous assessment score should be based on the individual it may be appropriate for the participant to be re-assessed upon return.